alkkuma1/GeoSpace/README.md

 1. Clone the repository:
 ``` git clone https://https://github.com/alkkuma1/GeoSpace.git```
 ``` cd GeoSpace ```
-2. Download the `.mat` file containing the Indian Pines dataset.
+2. Download the `.mat` file containing the Indiana Pines dataset.
 3. Open and run the notebook to execute the analysis.

 ## Results